ghyoun/potato_films/README.md

 ## Overview

-You work for FreshPotatoes, a Wiki for information related to films and artists.
+You work for FreshPotatoes.com, a wiki-based website for films and artists.

 The FreshPotatoes team has defined a RESTful API endpoint they want you to build.
 They want to allow external partners - like Netflix and HBOGo - to access their data.

-Fork this repo, read through the instructions, and get to work!
-Submit a pull request when ready.
+Clone this repo, read through the instructions, and get to work!

+Send your work as a zip attachment to
+<a href="mailto:credentials@ga.co">credentials@ga.co</a>.
+In the subject line, include your name and the company's name, if applicable.

 ---